enanesh/markdown-readme-generator/outputREADME.md

 ## **Usage**
 _________________

-This a command-line application that accepts user input for quickly create a professional README
+This a command-line application that accepts user input for quickly create a professional README.md files